-Please read all of the following information carefully:
+Please review all of the following information carefully:

 ROOM KEYS: After checking in when you arrive, you will receive your room key from your hall staff.
 Upon arriving on campus, please check-in with the Student Life staff in the Salveson Lobby first and you will receive instructions on how to proceed.

 CARPETING: With the exception of Breen Hall and Timberland @ the Village Apartments, all residence hall rooms are uncarpeted.
 For most rooms, an area rug will provide adequate floor covering.
 However, students are allowed the option to fully carpet their rooms.
 Carpet is not to be secured to the floor with carpet tape or glue.
 The following dimensions have been measured for all rooms regarding proper carpet placement with the exception of Ormseth Hall, which has a few different room sizes.
 Johnson/London Hall rooms measure 14' x 6'1/2" which does not include the additional three feet of the room occupied by the built-in bed units that should not be removed.
-Tanner Hall rooms measure 14' x 9' which includes the floor space under the beds.
-Rasmusson Hall rooms measure 13' x 10' which includes floor space under the beds.
 Students may contact the Admissions Office on campus to make arrangement to view a room to take proper measurements.

 LOFTS: Most residence hall rooms have a ceiling to floor measurement ranging from 8"; to 8"6';.
 Students may contact the Admissions Office to make arrangements to view a room in order to take exact measurements.
 If students choose to build lofts, the following guidelines must be followed: